AsheR4444/neon-v2/README.md

     ```
     2. In the folder `files` (created after the first run), find the file `import.csv` and fill it out according to the template described in it.
 You don't need to fill in the private key for the Solana wallet right now, just leave it empty or put a dash (`-`)
     3. Run the script again, enter "1", and press "Enter".
 The console will display a message indicating that the wallets have been added to the database.
+3. **Additional settings**
-3. In the `files` folder, find the `settings.json` file and type in the required settings.
+- In the `files` folder, find the `settings.json` file and type in the required settings.
+- If you want to receive notifications in Telegram you need to set send_notifications to "true" inside `settings.json` and write your bot api key inside bot_key (get it from @BotFather in tg) then paste your chat_id into chat_id (you can get it from [here](@userinfobot)).
+After all you need to send '/start' to your bot
 ## 🚀 **Usage**
 1. Start the script:
    ```bash